keme-ebi/keme-ebi/README.md

 ## About me
 - I'm a software engineer in training at [alx africa](https://alxafrica.com).
 - Higly motivated and detail oriented individual.
+- Interested in building softwares worthy of being first-class rated.
 - I'm currently open to collaborations, work, and internships so as to learn and gain real-life experience.

 ### My github stats